• Skip to primary navigation

 Identifying the academic strength of students improves their academic and general performance.

-They realize their environment and how to use their strengths to advantage.
+They realize their environment and how to use their strengths to their advantage.
 When you try to determine the academic strength of students in your class, there are certain steps to follow to achieve this result.

 This includes: